DTN Early Word Livestock Comments 05/27 06:21

 Hogs: Steady Futures: Mixed Lean Equiv: $115.75 +$1.06**

 *Based on formula estimating live cattle equivalent of gross packer revenue.

 (The Live Cattle Equiv.
 Index has been updated to depict recent changes in live

 ** based on formula estimating lean hog equivalent of gross packer revenue

-Get your local Cash Bids emailed to you each morning from DTN – click here to sign up for DTN Snapshot.
+For more free DTN information sent right to your email each morning - click here to sign up for DTN Snapshot.